terminal42/contao-fineuploader/README.md

         'addToDbafs' => true, // Add files to the database assisted file system 'extensions' => $GLOBALS['TL_CONFIG']['validImageTypes'], // Allowed extension types 'maxlength' => 2048000, // Maximum file size
-        'doNotOvewrite' => true // Do not overwrite files in destination folder
+        'doNotOvewrite' => true, // Do not overwrite files in destination folder

+		'chunking' => true, // Enable chunking
+		'chunkSize' => 2000000, // Chunk size in bytes

         // You can also use the default features of fileTree widget such as:
         // isGallery, isDownloads